-Sometimes, cooking is about teasing the best flavor and texture out of challenging ingredients.
-But, other times, it’s about letting your already-amazing ingredients shine!
+Sometimes, cooking involves teasing the best flavor and texture from challenging ingredients.
+But, other times, it’s about letting your already amazing ingredients shine!
 That’s how I feel about prime rib roast.
+These roasts are top-of-the-line in terms of quality, flavor, and tenderness, so I like to use a very simple set of seasonings and techniques, allowing the prime rib to be the star that it is!

 - One Prime Rib Roast: I recommend buying a boneless roast between 3 and 4 pounds.